mennovanslooten/Scout/README.md

 open        http://google.com

 # "click" simulates a user moving the mouse to the first element that matches
-# the selector and then clicking
+# the selector and then performing a left mouse click.
 click       .some-css-selector

 # "type" performs a "click" and then simulates the keystrokes needed to type